sheyijojo/kubernetes_CKA_Exams/k8-commands.md

 ```

-## Create Deploymemnt with Affinity to a Label on controlnode
+## Create Deployment with Affinity to a Label on controlnode
 ```yaml
 apiVersion: apps/v1
 kind: Deployment